wiedehopf/tar1090/README.md

 sudo sed -i -e 's?.*flightawareLinks.*?flightawareLinks = false;?' /usr/local/share/tar1090/html/config.js
 ```

-Then Ctrl-F5 to refresh the web interface in the browser.
+Then F5 to refresh the web interface in the browser.

+If your instance is not at /tar1090 you'll need to edit the config.js in the approppriate html folder, see "Multiple instances".

 ## Enable Share links to ADSB-X
 ```